 - Event Steward

-Inclusive in this Clothing category is professional face masks, medical face masks, earplugs, hard hats, foot protection, and protective eyewear.
+Inclusive in this Clothing category is professional face silicone masks, medical face masks, earplugs, hard hats, foot protection, and protective eyewear.
 These accessories are all part of the protective wardrobe.

 Disposable Clothing Safety Standards

-According to OSHA Standards 1910.132(a), the employer is required to provide training for the employees regarding proper safety standards for protective clothing.
+According to OSHA Standards 1910.132(a), the employer is required to provide training for the employees regarding proper safety standards for protective Political Clothing.
 The training should cover how to put on and take off the disposable attire.

 Employees should understand the limitations, proper care, maintenance, and disposal of protective clothing before entering the designated work zone.